farmera/sare_grant/post_processing_steps.md

 #### Summary

-Careful reading of this section might raise the legitimate concern that we are pre-selecting data that is most likely to submit to a favorable analysis.
-Perhaps there is some grain of truth in that as there is certainly a tension between cleaning data so as to removes outliers and 'null' values (acceptable) to removing meaningful information.
-A guiding principle of this study has been to reveal whether or not certain low-cost methods are amenable to a certain kind of rigor.
+Reading the last part of this section closely might raise the legitimate concern that we have pre-selected data that is most likely to submit to a favorable analysis.
+Perhaps there is some truth to that in that there is a tension between cleaning data so as to removes outliers and 'null' values (which is acceptable) and removing meaningful information.
+A guiding principle of this study has been to reveal whether or not certain low-cost methods are amenable to a certain amount of rigor.
 Getting a half dozen consistent datasets was a challenge  for this study and it was thought that given what we set out to achieve special care should be paid to knowing whether or not the data were clean prior to analysis.

 ###### References